JakeWnuk/Lifting_Analytics/README.md

 # Installing

+cmd shiz

+Launch by using a cmd or by running main.py

 # Log File

 A log file is needed to preform actions.
 You can create a blank log with <b>blank_log</b> in the file menu.